This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Lima.

 Historical Centre

-A great way to hit all the sights in the historic centre is to participate in a free walking tour.
-Generally, these start in the morning and you simply pay the guide a tip based on your enjoyment.
+Participating in a free walking tour is a great way to hit all the sights in the historic centre.
+Generally, these start in the morning, and you pay the guide a tip based on your enjoyment.
 Whether guided or not, try to make it to the Plaza de Armas at 11:45 AM for the changing of the guard and stop at one of the many restaurants to sample Peruvian delicacies of ceviche, cuy, anticuchos and even alpaca steak!
 For those seeking to soak up more history and culture, Lima is a hotspot for museums and art galleries.
-Once you’ve finished exploring, you will have to try the cocktail of choice – a delicious pisco sour!
+Once you’ve finished exploring, you must try the cocktail of choice – a delicious pisco sour!

-- Time required: A couple of hours to half a day to walk around the historic centre.
-If you’re tight on time, consider doing a self-guided tour or ensure you know the end time of a booked tour in advance.
+• Time required: A couple of hours to half a day to walk around the historic centre.
+If you’re tight on time, consider doing a self-guided tour or ensure you know the end time of a booked tour.

-- How to get there: Check out this Google Map for details on public and private transit options and the associated time required.
+• How to get there: Check out this Google Map for details on public and private transit options and the required time.

 Parque de Las Aguas

-This beautiful park is situated close to the historic centre and is best visited at night.
-It contains ten water fountains, known as El Circuito Mágico del Agua, which are lit up with vibrant colours for a show at regular intervals throughout the evening.
-Music plays and a short film about the history of Peru is projected onto the largest of the fountains.
-It lives up to its name as a magical experience and you can also enjoy treats from fairground-style food trucks.
+This beautiful park is close to the historic centre and is best visited at night.
+It contains ten water fountains, known as El Circuito Mágico del Agua, lit up with vibrant colours for a show at regular intervals throughout the evening.
+Music plays, and a short film about the history of Peru is projected onto the largest fountain.
+It lives up to its name as a magical experience, and you can also enjoy treats from fairground-style food trucks.

-- Time required: One to two hours.
-The park is fairly small but make sure you have time to see the light show and walk around all the different fountains.
+• Time required: One to two hours.
+The park is relatively small, but make sure you have time to see the light show and walk around all the different fountains.

-- How to get there: Check out this Google Map for details on public and private transit options and the associated time required.
+• How to get there: Check out this Google Map for details on public and private transit options and the required time.

 Miraflores Boardwalk

-Miraflores is a popular area to stay in Lima and for good reason.
-The famous Larcomar Mall sits atop a cliff looking down over the Peruvian coast and offers a modern array of restaurants and shops.
-This is a great spot to watch the sunset with a drink in hand and also the place to start or finish the Miraflores Boardwalk.
-The walk follows a pretty path along the coast with various mini gardens, sculptures and places to sit along the way.
-The Lugar de la Memoria museum also sits on the coastal area and is worth a visit to learn more about Peru’s fairly recent internal conflict.
-Signage is in Spanish but if you have data, you can scan a QR code to translate everything into your preferred language.
+For good reason, Miraflores is a popular area to stay in Lima.
+The famous Larcomar Mall sits atop a cliff overlooking the Peruvian coast and offers a modern array of restaurants and shops.
+This is a great spot to watch the sunset with a drink in hand, as well as the place to start or finish the Miraflores Boardwalk.
+The walk follows a pretty path along the coast with various mini gardens, sculptures and places to sit.
+The Lugar de la Memoria museum also sits on the coastal area and is worth a visit to learn more about Peru’s relatively recent internal conflict.
+Signage is in Spanish, but you can scan a QR code to translate everything into your preferred language if you have data.

-- Time required: If you’re stopping for food, a drink or doing some shopping, you can easily fill a half day in this area.
+• Time required: If you’re stopping for food or a drink or doing some shopping, you can easily fill a half day in this area.

-- How to get there: Check out this Google Map for details on public and private transit options and the associated time required.
+• How to get there: Check out this Google Map for details on public and private transit options and the required time.

 Huaca Pucllana

-- How to get there: Check out this Google Map for details on public and private transit options and the associated time required.
+• How to get there: Check out this Google Map for details on public and private transit options and the required time.

 Airport Transportation

-Lima Airport isn’t located too far from the city and there are multiple public and private transport options, depending on the time you have available and which area you choose to visit.
-The attractions discussed in this guide are based around either the historic centre or Miraflores.
+Lima Airport isn’t located too far from the city, and there are multiple public and private transport options, depending on the time you have available and which area you choose to visit.
+The attractions discussed in this guide are based on the historic centre or Miraflores.

-- Shuttle bus: Airport Express Lima is an easy public transport option to get between LIM and Miraflores.
+• Shuttle bus: Airport Express Lima is an accessible public transport option between LIM and Miraflores.
 You can book online in advance or on the bus.
 For more information, visit the Airport Express Lima website.

-- Taxi: There are multiple taxi companies based at Arrivals in Lima airport.
+• Taxi: Multiple taxi companies are based at Arrivals in Lima airport.

-- Car Rental: Avis, Budget and Hertz operate out of the airport.
-However, due to traffic and limited parking, this isn’t the best transport option for a layover of a day or less.
+• Car Rental: Avis, Budget and Hertz operate outside the airport.
+However, this isn’t the best transport option for a layover of a day or less due to traffic and limited parking.

 Before You Go: Layover Tips

-- What’s happening with your luggage?
-When you check in to your first flight, be sure to confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
+• What’s happening with your luggage?
+When you check in to your first flight, confirm whether your luggage is checked through or needs to be picked up between your connecting flights.
 Visit our Lima Airport Guide for information about luggage storage.

 Other Useful Resources